kylekingcdn/sparkless/README.md

 ### Usage Notes

-* This is still a work in progress in order to facilitate usage for other developer’s usecase.
-* The [RemoteURL] and [ReleaseNotesURL] attributes are both configured for a specific use case.
-Adjust as needed.
+* The [RemoteURL] and [ReleaseNotesURL] attributes are both configured for a specific use case and can be adjusted as required.
-* Descriptions are temporarily disabled, and a flag to toggle description or release notes will be added.If a bundle with the same version and OS is found sparkless will return an error.
+* Descriptions are temporarily disabled, and a flag to toggle description or release notes will be added.
+If a bundle with the same version and OS is found sparkless will return an error.
-This messages can be surpressed with -f and the matching enclosure values will be overwritten [THEY WILL NOT PLACED IN A NEW ITEM]
+This message can be supressed with -f and the matching enclosure values will be overwritten but will not be placed in a new item.

 * If a bundle has a matching version but no enclosure for the specified OS, the bundle will be placed in the existing item.
-This allows for easy maintanence of multple bundles.
+This allows for easy maintenance of multiple bundles.

 ```c++
 sparkless ./appcast.xml "https://s3-us-west-2.amazonaws.com/bucket/releases" "1.0.0" 1 \